Microsoft-Web/NodeCamp/README.md

           </tr>
           <tr>
             <td><a href='Presentation/AzureDeployAndDebug'>Debugging and Deploying on Azure</a></td>
-            <td>This session shows how to deploy a Node.js application to Azure from Visual Studio as well as from GitHub.
-Additionally, it explains how to do remote debugging with Visual Studio to a Node.js application deployed in Azure.</td>
+            <td>This session shows how to deploy a Node.js application to Azure from Visual Studio Community as well as from GitHub.
+Additionally, it explains how to do remote debugging with Visual Studio Community to a Node.js application deployed in Azure.</td>
           </tr>
         </table>
       </div>